Alicia Moffet: Career

 In March 2014, Sony released the single "Why Do Boys Lie" (Pourquoi Mentir).
 At the beginning of 2015 Moffet featured on La Voix (Canada).

 She released her first album Billie Ave. on June 26, 2020.
 Some of the songs were written with other artists, including Milk & Bone and Jonathan Roy.

 Then, in early 2022, the artist released her second album, Intertwine.
 In her opinion, this second album is a perfect reflection of herself and who she truly is.

+In 2023 and in 2024, Alicia Moffet hosts the show Occupation Double with her current boyfriend, Frederick Robichaud.

 Personal life

 Alicia started dating Alexandre Mentink on June 1, 2018.
 On July 20, 2019, Alicia and Alexandre became parents for the first time.
 Alicia gave birth to a baby girl named Billie Lou Mentink.
 However, in December 2021, she announced her breakup on social media according to the Narcity Quebec blog.

-On January 22, 2020, Alicia had a breast reduction.
-After more than four years of reflection, she decided to take action.
-She wanted to undergo the surgery because she simply didn't feel comfortable with her large breasts, especially after the birth of Billie.
-She was also receiving comments about her breasts that made her feel uncomfortable.
+In 2022, Alicia begins a relationship with former Occupation Double contestant Frédérick Robichaud.